Dictionary » Positive Words » Virtuous – Meaning, Definition, Synonyms and Antonyms

 Definition

-Virtuous is describes a person or action that aligns with high ethical and moral standards.
+Virtuous describes a person or an action that aligns with high ethical and moral standards.
 It conveys a sense of integrity, decency, and moral excellence.
-When someone is virtuous, they are known for consistently doing the right thing, even when it’s difficult, and often serve as a role model for others.
+When someone is virtuous, they are known for consistently doing the right thing, even when it’s difficult, and they often serve as a role model for others.

 This word highlights the importance of honesty, compassion, fairness, and self-discipline in a person’s character.